vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 > Note: You may see that the excluded users end up in the report as `FailedToDeliverEmail`, this is because the given user is blocked from signing in, such as you shared mailbox identities.
 This is normal behavior and you can filter them out in the report.

+- Training: Select the Microsoft training experience and let Microsoft assign training courses and modules based on a user's previous simulation and training results learning paths.

 ### Step 3: Progress of the attack simulation
 The attack simulation begins with users receiving credential phishing emails.